Protestantism in Ukraine: Pentecostals

 Pentecostalism came to the Russian Empire, and from there to Ukraine, at the beginning of the 20th century.
 Pentecostals were preceded by indigenous Spiritual Christians, who prepared the ground for the movement's spread.
 Pentecostalism was brought to western Ukraine by emigrants who returned from the US.
 In 1920, the first organized communities appeared in Volyn, northwestern Ukrainian, and in 1924, the first Convention of Christians of the Holy Pentecost was held in Kremenets, where a union of Pentecostal communities was established.

 Ivan Voronaev was among the first to introduce and expand the Pentecostal movement in Ukraine and Russia.
-The first Pentecostal church was established by him in Odessa in 1920.
+The first Pentecostal church was established by him in Odesa in 1920.

 During the Soviet period, many leaders of the movement were persecuted and spent years in prisons and concentration camps.
 Pentecostals in mass numbers were given 20-25 year prison terms and many perished there, including Voronaev.

 The All-Ukraine Union of Christians of the Evangelical Faith-Pentecostals was revived in 1990.
 It incorporated Pentecostal communities from the All-USSR Association of the ECB, independently registered and unregistered churches, and missions.

 The official press outlets of the AUU CEFP are the magazines "Blahovisnyk" (Announcer of Good News), "Yevanhelskyi holos" (Evangelical voice), and "Yevanhelyst" (Evangelist).
 Individual communities publish their own periodicals.
 Pentecostals are known for their radio and TV programs.

 The missions "Holos nadii" (Voice of Hope) in Lutsk, "Vozmozhnost" (Ability) in Mariupol, and "Dobryi Samarianyn" (Good Samaritan) in Rivne are involved in active missionary activities.

 There are nearly 20 Bible seminaries, institutes, and schools.

 One of the most widely known neopentecostal groups in Ukraine is "Embassy of the Blessed Kingdom of God for all Nations" headed by Nigerian pastor Sunday Adelaja.
 The community holds mass gatherings and marches and takes an active part in local social life.
 A former mayor of Kyiv, Leonid Chernovetskyi, and many members of his team belong to the "Embassy of God" commune.

 Reformed

 At the end of the 16th century approximately 100 Reformed churches existed in Ukraine.

 In the 1920s Ukrainian Canadian Presbyterian missionaries revitalized the Reformed faith in Ukraine.
 In 1936 there were 35 churches and 3,000 members.
 After World War II, the soviet occupation destroyed much of the work.

 In the 1990s the reformed heritage was further revitalized by Dutch missionaries, who renewed Reformed churches in Kyiv, Rivne, Stepan, Zakarpatia.
 The Evangelical Reformed Church in Ukraine has 7 congregations today.
 The Evangelical Reformed Seminary was also founded in Kyiv to train pastors.

-Presbyterian missionaries of the Presbyterian Church in America worked in the Odessa region, in Kharkiv, Kherson, Kyiv and Mykolaiv.
+Presbyterian missionaries of the Presbyterian Church in America worked in the Odesa region, in Kharkiv, Kherson, Kyiv and Mykolaiv.
 Today the Evangelical Presbyterian Church in Ukraine has 12 congregations and 11 national ordained pastors with expanding missions in Western Ukraine.
-The biggest churches are in Odessa and in Kyiv.
-The Evangelical Presbyterian Church of Ukraine was officially organised on April 16, 2008 in the Presbyterian church in Odessa at a celebration service.
+The biggest churches are in Odesa and in Kyiv.
+The Evangelical Presbyterian Church of Ukraine was officially organised on April 16, 2008 in the Presbyterian church in Odesa at a celebration service.